What is a manipulative parent

 - Silent treatment – they make the child feel invisible and that no one cares about them.

-- Gaslighting – they make you doubt your own memory or judgment.
+- Gaslighting – they use gaslighting phrases such as “that never happened” to make you doubt your own memory or judgment.

 Fear is used to manipulate you into doing what they want.

 - Coercion – physical punishment, yelling, taking away privileges, and isolating are all coercive manipulation tactics.